dunstad/roboserver/readme2.md

 ## Getting Started

-You need to get the Roboserver running, and you need to set up a robot to communicate with it.

 First off, there are two ways to run the Roboserver: as a standalone application, or as a server.

 ### Standalone

-You can download Roboserver for Windows, OS X, and Linux here.
+You can download Roboserver for Windows, OS X, or Linux [here]().
 Unpack and run it when the download finishes.
 Congratulations, you're halfway done!

 ### Server

-You should probably skip this section unless you run your own Minecraft server and want to make this program easily available to your players.
+You should probably skip this section unless you run your own Minecraft server and want to let your players access the Roboserver from their browser.

 ### Robot